12 Ways I Cook Healthier Meals as a Busy Mom

 1. Use Good Oils

-Coconut oil – Great dairy-free butter alternative!
+Coconut oil – Great alternative to dairy-free butter!

 Avocado oil – With a high smoke point and a neutral flavor, it’s great for high heat cooking or baking.